There’s currently no reason for anyone to panic over the new H7N9 virus that has infected a handful of people in China.

 Sixteen people have been confirmed as infected with the H7N9 virus in China, including six deaths as of Friday morning.

 The deaths attributed to the virus involve mostly men, one woman, and a four-year-old boy in China.
-All of the victims had compromised immune systems due to a pre-existing illness, according to the latest alert from the WHO.
+All of the victims had compromised immune systems due to a pre-existing illness, according to the latest alert from the

 The U.S. Center for Disease Control stated that no human-to-human transmission has been reported and the cases do no appear to have a common link to one another.
 Chinese officials are investigating the possible origin and mechanism as to how the disease has spread.